Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

-\end{defn} (One should note that although~$\chi$ is clean, the elements of $\FLtarget$ will in general fail to be clean, as fixpoint unfolding of $\eta X.\,\phi$ as per the last clause may create multiple copies of~$\eta X.\,\phi$.)
+\end{defi} (One should note that although~$\chi$ is clean, the elements of $\FLtarget$ will in general fail to be clean, as fixpoint unfolding of $\eta X.\,\phi$ as per the last clause may create multiple copies of~$\eta X.\,\phi$.)